-- Cultivation: this includes planting, maintaining and improving the crop
+- Hemp Cultivation: This includes planting, maintaining, and improving the crop

-- Retting: This involves macerating the hemp stalks in water so that the pectin (a gel present in the cells) releases the hemp fibers.
+- Retting: This involves macerating the hemp stalks in water so that the pectin (a gel present in the cells) releases the hemp fibres.

-- Hulling to obtain the fibers.
+- Hulling to obtain the fibres.
 This step can be very slow if done by hand as before.
 There are now machines that can speed up this step.

-- Scutching : this step allows to remove the impurities from the material in order to make it softer
+- Scutching: this step allows the impurities from the material in order to make it softer

-- Carding : the aim is to untangle the fibers and to mix them together to have a homogeneous result.
+- Carding: the aim is to untangle the fibres and mix them together to have a homogeneous result.

-These methods have been replaced by more modern production methods especially since the 1980s.
+These methods have been replaced by more modern production methods, especially since the 1980s.
 New processes have been developed to make hemp processing easier and faster.
-A fungus is now applied to extract the lignin and thus clean the fibers thoroughly.
-Thanks to this fungus, the fiber is softer and more supple which makes the final fabric very pleasant to wear.
+A fungus is now applied to extract the lignin and thus clean the fibres thoroughly.
+Thanks to this fungus, the fibre is softer and more supple which makes the final fabric very pleasant to wear.

-Hemp is a particularly ecological plant since it grows without insecticides, pesticides or fungicides.
+Hemp is a particularly ecological textile since it grows without insecticides, pesticides, or fungicides.
 Moreover, the whole plant can be used, which leaves no waste.

 At a time when it is important to consume sustainably and responsibly, hemp appears as a very interesting material for textile production.

-Here are 4 reasons that make hemp a very interesting textile fiber at the ecological level:
+Here are 4 reasons that make hemp a very interesting textile fibre at the ecological level:

-- Its culture requires a very little quantity of water
+- Its culture requires a very small quantity of water

 - Its cultivation does not require any pesticide or insecticide